J

 A comparison image of the almost-final new UpCity logo and the old UpCity logo.

-Although the new logo symbol was tweaked throughout the overall process, the basic concept remained: adjoining location pins as a direct representation of the UpCity mission to “help empower successful relationships” while staying true to its past as a location-focused B2B marketplace.
+After one final tweak to the new logo symbol, the concept was simple: adjoining location pins as a direct representation of the UpCity mission to “help empower successful relationships” while staying true to its past as a location-focused B2B marketplace.

 Step 2: Color Palette Changes